podia/counter/README.md

 `Counter::Definition` defines what the counter is, what model it's connected to, what association it counts, how the count is performed etc. You create a subclass of `Counter::Definition` and call a few class methods to configure it.
 The definition is available through `counter.definition` for any counter value…

 `Counter::Value` is the value of a counter.
 So, for example, a User might have many Posts, so a User would have a `counters` association containing a `Counter::Value` for the number of posts.
-Counters can be accessed via their name `user.posts_counter` or via the counters method on the association `user.counters.find_counter PostCounter`
+Counters can be accessed via their name `user.posts_counter` or via the `find_counter` method on the association, e.g. `user.counters.find_counter PostCounter`

 `Counter::Change` is a temporary record that records a change to a counter.
 Instead of updating a counter directly, which requires obtaining a lock on it to perform it safely and atomically, a new `Change` event is inserted into the table.
 On regular intervals, the `Counter::Value` is updated by incrementing the value by the sum of all outstanding changes.
 This requires much less frequent locks at the expense of eventual consistency.